peteroupc/classic-wallpaper/uielements.md

 - _Pixel density_ gives a display mode's horizontal pixels per inch and vertical pixels per inch.
 These two values need not match the true pixel density of a particular computer display.
 If these two values are the same, then the pixels are "square".[^1]
 - _Pixel aspect ratio_ is the ratio of _vertical_ pixels per inch to _horizontal_ pixels per inch.

-Some display modes follow along with their screen and pixel densities:
+Some display modes follow along with their screen densities and commonly implemented pixel densities:

 - VGA's (IBM Video Graphics Array) 640 &times; 480 16-color display mode: 96 horizontal and vertical pixels per inch.
 - IBM Enhanced Graphics Adapter's (EGA) 640 &times; 350 16-color display mode: 96 horizontal and 72 vertical pixels per inch.
 - IBM Color/Graphics Adapter's (CGA) 640 &times; 200 two-level monochrome display mode: 96 horizontal and 48 vertical pixels per inch.

 An image can be adapted for display modes with pixel densities that differ from the VGA mode just given (which is the usual one in the mid-1990s) by scaling the image's width, height, or both.
 For example, a 300 &times; 300 image, when adapted for the EGA mode, becomes a shrunken 300 &times; 225 image (the height becomes 72/96 = 3/4 of the original height).
-A _pixel density factor_ is a number to multiply by the pixel density of 96 horizontal and vertical pixels per inch, such as 1.25 (for the pixel density 1.25 to 1; IBM 8514/a), 2 (for high-pixel-density displays), or 3 (for very-high-pixel-density displays).
+If a display mode has "square" pixels, one way to find an appropriate scaling factor for images is to divide the mode's pixels per inch by 96 (or whatever value of pixels per inch is the "normal" one); examples of such a factor are 1.25 (for the pixel density 1.25 to 1; IBM 8514/a), 2 (for high-pixel-density displays), and 3 (for very-high-pixel-density displays).

 More generally, units similar to pixels may be employed as units of measure for user-interface elements, for design purposes to promote right-sized user interfaces.
 Examples include [**_dialog box units_**](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdialogbaseunits) (which depend on the font in which text is rendered) and [**_effective pixels_**](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/guidance-for-rounded-display-bezels) (which depend on the kind of display and its size, among other things).

 <a id=Button_and_Border_Styles></a>

-### Button and Border Styles
+## Button and Border Styles

 Here is a challenge.
 Write computer code (released to the public domain or licensed under the Unlicense) to draw the following ways to style borders and buttons: